GettingNifty/Heavy-Evil/README.md

 The .dmg format is a JDK installer for your OS, but you can still copy the .jdk file in /Library/Java/JavaVirtualMachines to the location above.
 The automatic Java update installer in Mac OS X System Preferences>Java will also update/install to this location, I believe, but it may be installed elsewhere as I removed the files and Java still said it had the latest update.
 I've included a screen shot to show you what JOGL/Jogamp/Java3D files to copy into the aforementioned directory.
 All other files can be removed beforehand.

 This is the tutorial I followed, without doing any native linking.
+If you already have you can go into Build Configurations and select each class on the left, and remove each native link path.
+Restore default will help if you've changed the configuration.

 https://jogamp.org/wiki/index.php/Java3D_FAQ